 Voice search is a big part of the future of ecommerce.
 As people are more comfortable with the privacy and security of products such as Google Home, Apple’s Siri, and Amazon’s Alexa, voice searches for products become more frequent.
 This leads to optimized descriptions allowing people to purchase items without using a computer or smartphone.

 As these AI products improve and make purchasing easier, customers will move to a more hands-free interaction.

 Ecommerce means there are fewer boundaries and borders when it comes to shopping.
 That said, most retailers tend to sell in limited currency, languages, and channels.

 Now, that trend is shifting, and retailers are required to have more of a global mindset.
 There is a movement to allow people to buy items in the currency they are comfortable with, in their primary language, and through channels they normally use, no matter where they are.

 Those in the ecommerce industry should think globally versus nationally, moving their sales to a broad-based platform rather than a limited one that only targets a certain demographic.

 This ecommerce trend is booming.
-Bundling products at a discounted price for the buyer brings assured sales for the seller.
-Mckinsey & Company have researched this trend with in-depth ideas about its continued upward expansion.
+Bundling products at a discounted price for the buyer brings assured sales for the seller through periods of upheaval like we’ve seen during COVID-19 and past recessions.
+Mckinsey & Company has researched this trend with in-depth ideas about its continued upward expansion.

-With its growth bounding over 100% in the last 5 years, it’s believed that subscription services will only continue its upward journey.
+With its growth bounding over 100% in the last five years, it’s believed that subscription services will only continue their upward journey.

 Stay Up To Date With Ecommerce Trends